 I call these hard surface materials tray separators.
 As they separate microgreen trays from the weight or another tray when stacked.

 A tray separator is something that can withstand weight without deforming.
-A material that has some flex is good, but it can’t fold or hinge around the weight.
+A material with some flex is good but can’t fold or hinge around the weight.

 Some flex also helps the tray separator apply pressure as evenly as possible on the soil or grow media and the seeds.